harshjayprakash/harshjayprakash.github.io/README.md

 * The `/alpha` is not for public use (for development testing purposes).
 * The `/about` route is not ready.
+* Navigation Landmark is hidden until menu button is clicked.

 ## References